England & Wales training topics

 Which courses are suitable for me?

-- Generalist level training is designed to give new advisers an understanding of the basic principles of money advice.
+- New Adviser - gives new advisers an understanding of the basic principles of money advice.

-- Specialist level training helps advisers deal with more complex cases.
+- Specialist - helps advisers deal with more complex cases.

 What topics does Wiseradviser training cover?

 Here’s a summary of some of our courses.
 We are always developing new courses so register/ log in to browse our full current programme.

 Introduction to Debt Advice E-learning

 New to money advice?
 This course will give you the foundations of money advice.
 It includes how to categorise debts, complete comprehensive budgets, maximise a client’s income, basic signposting and the key actions and implications involved in the money advice process